Miguelete Tower: History

 In 1425 the tower was already completed to the terrace, but the spire project conceived by Antonio Dalmau was not continued.
 The plans are preserved in the Municipal Historical Museum of Valencia.

 The bell of the hours, named El Miguelete, hung from a wooden structure, located on stone pillars, similar to that existing in many other bell towers of the Crown of Aragon.
 The current belfry is an attachment built between 1660 and 1736.
 The terrace had an elegant openwork or "pierced" crest that served as a crown and that was razed in the 18th century, being replaced first by a wooden railing and in the 19th century by a metal railing until the restoration of 1983.

 The third level of the tower was often home to bell-ringers.
 The last bell-ringer who lived in the Miguelete Tower was Mariano Folch, who was in charge of the bells for more than sixty years and who died around 1905.

-In 1940, the original set of eleven bells (six small and five large) had been altered with the addition of Eloy, a bell from the Santa Catalina bell tower, which at that time was about to become an icon in the middle of a prolonged Avenida de la Paz and the beginning of what would become the Plaza de la Reina.
+In 1940, the original set of eleven bells (six small and five large) had been altered with the addition of Eloy, a bell from the Santa Catalina Church tower, which at that time was about to become an icon in the middle of a prolonged Avenida de la Paz and the beginning of what would become the Plaza de la Reina.
 The entrance of this bell, very sonorous, modified the sound of the set.